The Tony Hawk Foundation strongly recommends that park policy allow BMX and scooter riders in skateparks.

 This is a claim that skateboarders often make and that BMX riders often deny.
 The anti-BMX claim is that BMX bikes travel faster and, as a result, can fly further and bridge areas of the park that skateboarders will not expect.
 (To compound matters, many BMX bikes lack brakes.)
 Skateparks with blind spots can become areas where near collisions are commonplace, particularly involving patrons that are unaccustomed to the nuances of the terrain.

 The pro-BMX claim is that all skatepark patrons should unanimously put others’ safety first, and that there is no excuse for recklessness.
 BMX riders want to collide with skateboarders no more than skaters want to collide with each other.
 (Anti-BMX skateboarders counter that a collision between a BMX rider and a skateboarder will put the skater at the greater risk of injury.)

 There are no studies on the impact of BMX and scooter inclusion at skateparks.
-The trend is towards more inclusive skateparks, and to date there are no significant data to support a wholesale recommendation to prohibit BMX and scooters at skateparks.
+The trend is towards more inclusive skateparks, and to date there are no significant data to support a widespread ban of BMX and/or scooters at skateparks.

 Advice for BMX Advocates